jake-87/blog/content/blog/Dependent-series-part-0.md

 1. Have two representations of your program: A "term language" and a "value language" (In addition to your "raw" language, which represents untypechecked user input).
 2. The term language represents any given term, with no restrictions (except being type correct).
 3. The value language represents only terms in a normal form, correct-by-construction.
 (It is only possible to form elements of the value type if they are in a normal form.)
-4. The term language uses Debrujin indexes, as they are more suitable for direct translation from user input, and do not rely on knowing "nonlocal information" in order to create new binders.
+4. The term language uses De Bruijn indexes, as they are more suitable for direct translation from user input, and do not rely on knowing "nonlocal information" in order to create new binders.
-5. The value language uses Debrujin levels, so that values can be placed under binders without the need for shifting.
+5. The value language uses De Bruijn levels, so that values can be placed under binders without the need for shifting.
 6. We have a function, called "evalutate" or "eval", that takes expressions in the term language to the value language (i.e., reduces them to normal form through evaluation).
 7. We have a function, called "quote", that takes expressions in the value language back to the term language.